priyank-code/chat-app/README.md

-# Gemini Chat App - Real-Time AI-Powered Chat with React.js
+# Chat App - Real-Time AI-Powered Chat with React.js

-Welcome to the **Gemini Chat App**!
+Welcome to the my **Chat App**!
 This is a real-time messaging application built with **React.js** and integrated with the **Gemini API** for AI-powered conversations.
 The app allows users to chat with a sophisticated AI model in real-time, providing dynamic, intelligent, and context-aware responses.

 ## Features